pantheon-systems/documentation/source/content/hosts-file.md

 <Partial file="_hosts-file.md" />

-## Configure Your Hosts File With a Local Alias to Your Pantheon Environment
+## Configure Your Hosts File with a Local Alias to Your Pantheon Environment

 1. Use `dig` to get the IP address of your Pantheon environment to use in your `hosts` file.
 Replace `dev-example.pantheonsite.io` with your site's domain: